HalahRaadSalih/HA_ComputerSetup_WD/readme.md

-## Computer Set up
+## Macbook Settings/tools for Web Devlopment
-So you got a new laptiop?
+So you got a new mac?
 This repo will contain steps/tools required for you to download to get started as a web developer.

  - [NodeJS](https://nodejs.org/en/download/)
  - [Git](https://git-scm.com/download/mac)